-Danish architect Bjarke Ingels founded the Bjarke Ingels Group (BIG) in 2006, and has since become one of the most influential and most admired architects in the world.
-The 44-year-old architect and his team are responsible for major projects like the 8 House housing project in Copenhagen or Google’s North Bayshore, California headquarters.
-BIG are currently working on designing the new Two World Trade Center tower in Manhattan, which is set for completion sometime around 2022.
+Danish architect Bjarke Ingels founded the Bjarke Ingels Group (BIG) in 2006 and has since become one of the most influential and most admired architects in the world.
+The 44-year-old architect and his team are responsible for major projects like the 8 House housing project in Copenhagen as well as Google’s North Bayshore, California headquarters.
+BIG is currently working on designing the new Two World Trade Center tower in Manhattan, which is set for completion sometime around 2022.

 One of Ingels’ best-known projects is VIA 57 West, a tetrahedron-shaped residential building in Hell’s Kitchen, Manhattan.
 The eye-catching 35-story building was completed in 2016 and was BIG’s very first New York City project.
 VIA 57 West was also the recipient of the 2016 Emporis Best Skyscraper design award.